spollard/josh-works.github.io/_posts/2018-05-17-recommended_reading.md

 permalink: recommended-reading
 ---

-I like to read, and I've found myself often making book recommendations to others.
+I like to read, and I often often making book recommendations to others.

-If I recommend a book in person a bunch of times, I might as well assemble a list of books, short blurbs about why they're worth reading, and leave it for others to benefit from.

-These are all books that have shaped me, grouped into several broad categories.
+The recommendations below are entirely non-fiction, but have provided great value to me in very specific ways.

 I mention some books "pair well" with other books, just as certain wines pair well with a certain foods.
 The ideas contained within certain books may compliment (or contrast) the ideas listed in the "pairs with" book.

-The following ~30 book recommendations fit into the following categories:
+I've got ~30 book recommendations grouped into following categories:

 - [Thinking Well](#thinking-well)
 - [Politics](#politics)